 - the prevalence and severity of any side effects.
-For example, the most common side effects reported by participants in our clinical trials of AMITIZA for the treatment of chronic idiopathic constipation were nausea, which was reported by 31% of trial participants, and diarrhea and headache, both of which were reported by 13% of trial participants; - the efficacy and potential advantages over alternative treatments; - the competitiveness of the pricing of our products; - the relative convenience and ease of administration of our products compared with other alternatives; - the timing of the release of our products to the public compared to alternative products or treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support; and - the level of third-party coverage or reimbursement.
+For example, the most common side effects reported by participants in our clinical trials of AMITIZA were nausea, which was reported by 31% of trial participants, and diarrhea and headache, both of which were reported by 13% of trial participants; - the efficacy and potential advantages over alternative treatments; - the competitiveness of the pricing of our products; - the relative convenience and ease of administration of our products compared with other alternatives; - the timing of the release of our products to the public compared to alternative products or treatments; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies;

+- · the strength of marketing and distribution support; and - · the level of third-party coverage or reimbursement.